 Medical Applications Guide

 The purpose of this article is to outline the steps and considerations that you need to go through in submitting your application to medical school.
-Just to note here, this article will deal with the application process following the GAMSAT® Exam, and be for domestic students at Australian universities.
+This article will deal specifically with the graduate entry process (following the GAMSAT® Exam) for domestic students at Australian universities.

-Lastly, as we have come to know all too well, 2020 isn’t your average year.
-There have been some big (and I mean, things we never thought would be possible) changes to the medical applications process this year.
+Lastly, as we have come to know all too well, things have been different since 2020.
+There have been some big (and I mean, things we never thought would be possible) changes to the medical applications process in the past 2 years.
 If your head is spinning trying to keep up with it all, don’t fear!
 We’ll cover that here too.

 Moreover, if you’re like me, and you’re already stressing about what lies ahead, you may be wondering what the whole application-writing process is going to be like.

-My first advice is, breathe.
-You have time.
-My second advice is, use that time wisely.
+My first advice is, breathe – you have some time.
+Admissions applications close on May 31st.
+But my second advice is, use that time wisely.
 This is your opportunity to research what medical school you’d like to attend, and devise your preferences to reflect this.
-Your choice of medical school can be down to a number of factors, and the following are all very important to consider:
+Your choice of medical school can be due to a number of factors, and the following are all very important to consider:

 - School reputation, facilities, services and opportunities